nsls-ii-forge/docs/source/utils.rst

 Utilities
 #########

-There are additional utilities for handling feedstocks at `nsls-ii-forge <https://github.com/nsls-ii-forge>`_.
+Utilities for handling feedstocks at `nsls-ii-forge <https://github.com/nsls-ii-forge>`_.

 Here is a list of current functioning utilties: